Flat light photography – how, when and why use it

 How to position flash for flat light

-Place the light directly in front of your subject, slightly above eye level so that it shines straight at your subject’s face.
+Or place the light directly in front of your subject and slightly above eye level so that it shines straight at your subject’s face.

 Imagine a clock face with the subject in the middle of the clock…

-• and both the light and the camera will be at the 6 o’clock position
+• Both the light and the camera are at the 6 o’clock position

-Be careful with the direction of the light and don’t place it lower than their face, as it’ll shine up and create “monster lighting”.
+Be careful with the angle of the light and don’t place it lower than the subject’s face, as it’ll shine up and create “monster lighting”.

 Leave a comment